 The flare of the skirt in this silhouette is mostly achieved by layers of fine fabric .
 A petticoat with many frills of crinoline under the gown also helps to create this silhouette.

 6 Trumpet silhouette

-This silhouette which is also called the mermaid silhouette is very similar to the sheath silhouette, difference being that it flares generously from the knees like a ball gown.
+This silhouette which is also called the mermaid silhouette is very similar to the sheath silhouette, the difference being that it flares generously from the knees like a ball gown.
 The tight fitting of this silhouette till the knees make it very difficult for movement but it is undoubtedly a very beautiful silhouette and hence worth the sacrifice.

 7 Shoulder Wedge silhouette